 Stephanie's paintings, films and photography have been exhibited internationally & she has been invited for several international exhibitions over the years.
 In addition, Stephanie has been awarded scholarships, artist residencies, published several times for her international photography, booked as both an instructor, G20 YEA delegate and public speaker.
-She has also obtained international award nominations for her humanitarian work via the arts and received a bronze Stevie Award in the 2019 International Business Awards under the category organization of the year, the award was presented in Vienna Austria.
+She has also obtained international award nominations for her humanitarian work via the arts and received a bronze Stevie Award in the 2019 International Business Awards under the category not for profit organization of the year, the award was presented in Vienna Austria.
 In addition, she was named "Woman of the year" for her not for profit contributions to society in the 2019 Stevie Awards held in NYC.

 To view her CV click here.